ASU-KE/UnityBlocks/src/blocks/degree-rfi-form/README.md

 From the original asu-unity-stack component README:

-The ASU RFI Component is a React-powered Request for Information form.
+> The ASU RFI Component is a React-powered Request for Information form.
 It is intended to be implemented by a CMS module/plugin/extension that must provide a local endpoint to recieve the component's submission payload and add the host's source ID (which serves as an API key and identifier) to the payload, and then send it off to the RFI submissions service which processes and routes the submissions to Undergrad, Grad, and ASUOnline middleware destinations so that the RFI request ultimately lands in the appropriate Salesforce destination.

 ## Installation requirements:

 `@asu/bootstrap4-theme` is required.
-This should already be avaiable via the UDS WordPress theme.
+This should already be available via the UDS WordPress theme.

 Make sure to have included FontAwesome to allow icons to be shown: `yarn add @asu/components-core@dev`.
 UDS WordPress theme should already provide this.